reduxframework/redux-framework/.github/ISSUE_TEMPLATE/dev.md

 PLEASE, BEFORE YOU POST, READ THIS ENTIRE BLOCK OF TEXT!!!

-We require all of the information specified below for support.
+We require all the information specified below for support.
 If this block of text is ignored or the required information not provided, your ticket with be automatically closed.
 NO exceptions.
 Thank you.

 Are you a user reporting a bug with a theme or plugin?
 ======================================================
 Redux is a tool for developers to include an options panel in their project.
 Consequently, we do not offer support for folks who have purchased a theme or plugin that uses Redux.
-The responsibility of support for themes and plugins falls upon it's author.
+The responsibility of support for themes and plugins falls upon its author.
 We realize that some authors have included support links for Redux in their projects when they should not have.
 We do apologize for that confusion and are taking steps to remedy that situtation.

 If you have purchased a theme or plugin that utilizes Redux, please contact the author for support.
 If the author is unavailable for support or has discontinued support, please refer to this before posting to our issue tracker: https://redux.io/contact/  If you are unable to get support for the author, we might be able to help you with a premium support purchase (https://redux.io/extension/premium-support).